HlumaXabanisa/HlumaXabanisa/README.md

 The first player to get their marks up a row, column opr diagonally wins the game, else its a tie no one wins the game.

 # Limitations

 Players or users are assumed to know how to play the game.

+Its a single player game

+Cant play against the computer

+Theres no sound when clicking

+Used basic graphic user interface